-- Disconnect power to the scoreboard cabinet before performing any service work. - Remove the machine screws from the metal mask, leaving for last one of the screws along the top of the mask. - Support the mask with one hand as you remove the final screw. - Rotate the mask so that you can see the PCB (or PCBs) behind it and the cable connections along the back side.
+- Disconnect power to the display cabinet before performing any service work. - Remove the machine screws from the metal mask, leaving for last one of the screws along the top of the mask. - Support the mask with one hand as you remove the final screw. - Rotate the mask so that you can see the PCB (or PCBs) behind it and the cable connections along the back side.

-- Unplug the ribbon cables from the PCBs. - Set the LED assembly aside and save the screws for later.
+- Unplug the ribbon cables, and, if present, the power cables from the PCBs. - Set the LED assembly aside and save the screws for later.